Samkth123/KTH-md/Public Policy/Lecture 6.md

 - There was only one actor who applied to win the procurement and that was the same assoication

 Fun fact: salt stones so animals dont go to roads and lick salt during winter

+What are the advanteages and disadvantages of procurement rather than the Hunting Association having a continuous assignment?